• Skip to main content

 Login / Register to save article for later

-Think of it like hair.
+You can also think of it like hair.
 Most people have hair: long, short, different colours, textures, curl patterns.
 Some people have their hair colour in common but not its length.
-But if we are talking about curls and dry hair, a bald man cannot say “yeah, I am also on the hair spectrum.” 😀
+But if we’re talking about curls and dry hair, a bald man cannot say “yeah, I am also on the hair spectrum.” 😀

-So, to make it clear: neurodiversity includes both neurotypical and neurodivergent people, but one person on their own cannot be neurodiverse.
-Neurodivergence includes only neurodivergent people, and not every human is neurodivergent.
+The bottom line: neurodiversity is the term that includes both neurotypical and neurodivergent people.
+Neurodivergence only includes neurodivergent people, and not every human is neurodivergent.
 If we were, neurodivergent people wouldn’t still have to fight for basic understanding and support.

-So no, we are not all on the spectrum.
-Forgetting something a few times is not “so ADHD of me”, and being surprised by not being bored at the train museum is not “very autistic.”
+So no, we’re not all “on the spectrum”.
+Forgetting something a few times is not “so ADHD of me”, organising the cupboard isn’t “so OCD” and being surprised by not being bored at the train museum isn’t “so autistic.”

 The clinical threshold for an ADHD diagnosis is not “do you have some of these traits?” but “do these traits impair your functioning across multiple areas of your life?”
 When someone says “everyone has a little ADHD”, this difference is completely disregarded.